pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```
 cmake .
 ```
-You can now simply run make to build the library (you can simply run this command if you make some changed to klu.cpp)
+You can now simply run make to build the library (you can just run this command if you make some changes to klu.cpp)
 ```
 make
 ```